abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter01.md

 So, we redirect our attention to something that is a worthy refuge: the Buddha as a historical figure and symbol of fundamental qualities, such as wisdom, compassion, and purity.
-The first line of one of the morning chants we do at the monastery is “*Buddho, susuddho karuṇāmahaṇṇavo.*”
+The first line of one of the morning chants we do at the monastery is *Buddho, susuddho karuṇāmahaṇṇavo.*
-“*Buddho*” is one who knows, one with wisdom. “*Susuddho*” is purity, and “*karuṇāmahaṇṇavo,*” great compassion.
+*Buddho* is one who knows, one with wisdom. *Susuddho* is purity, and *karuṇāmahaṇṇavo*, great compassion.

-Even the recitation “*Namo tassa bhagavato arahato sammāsambuddhassa*” refers to those qualities. “*Bhagavato”* is the Blessed One, who radiates the blessing and heart quality of compassion. “*Arahato*” is one who is far from defiling tendencies and thus, pure.
-“*Sammāsambuddhassa*” refers to the self-enlightened, wisdom quality.
+Even the recitation *namo tassa bhagavato arahato sammāsambuddhassa* refers to those qualities. *Bhagavato* is the Blessed One, who radiates the blessing and heart quality of compassion. *Arahato* is one who is far from defiling tendencies and thus, pure. *Sammāsambuddhassa* refers to the self-enlightened, wisdom quality.

 The traditional recollections of the Buddha always refer to these qualities of wisdom, compassion, and purity.
 Of course, these are not